rguthrie-ghec/lucidity-hack/scenario-1.md

 ## Summary

-In this challenge, your goal is to successfully launch a new Lucidity Azure DevOps project using supplied tools and to deploy the included canonical application to Azure.
+Your goal is to successfully launch a new Lucidity Azure DevOps project using supplied tools and to deploy the included canonical application to Azure.

 **Notes:**